Sidney Poitier, first black to win the Oscar for Best Actor, dies at 94 | Movie theater

 Sidney Poitier, the first black man to win the Oscar for Best Actor, died aged 94.
-The information was confirmed this Friday (7) by Fred Mitchell, Minister of Foreign Affairs of the Bahamas, to international websites.
-The cause and place of death were not given.
+The death was announced this Friday (7), but the cause and location were not informed.

-A Bahamian-American citizen, Poitier won the Oscar for his work in “A Voice in the Shadows” in 1963.
+Poitier won the Oscar for his work in “A Voice in the Shadows” in 1963.
+“It’s been a long journey to get here,” he said with emotion upon receiving the statuette.

 - Celebrities pay tribute to the actor